RealWagmi/anon-integration-guide/projects/bybit/README.md

     - the `exchange` object must have the `enableUnifiedAccount` option set to `true` ([Discord](https://discord.com/channels/690203284119617602/690203284727660739/1267775046366007339))
     - the `getBalance` tool will return a total balance, across all account types (spot, futures, etc)
     - there is no need to move funds from spot to futures and viceversa (this is why there's no `transferFunds` tool)
-    - the only transfer needed is from the funding wallet to the trading wallet, which we assume is done by the user
+    - the only transfer needed is from the funding wallet to the trading wallet, which can be done with the `transferFundsTo` tool
     - the LLM has to do some inference to determine the market type from the market symbol, see `MARKET_DESCRIPTION`
     - many tools require the `marketType` parameter to be explicitly provided, e.g. `getCurrencyMarketsOfGivenType`